Todd Kurtz

 Todd William Kurtz (born 4 November 1992) is a speedway rider from Australia.

 Career

 Kurtz won the 2008 Australian Under-16 Championship and is twice the Australian Longtrack Champion.

+He joined Plymouth Devils in 2015, averaging 7.44.
+He was part of the Plymouth team (with his brother Brady) that won the Premier League Four-Team Championship, which was held on 23 and 24 July 2016, at the East of England Arena.

 He rode in the top tier of British Speedway, riding for various teams, including the Leicester Lions in the SGB Premiership 2018.

 In 2019, he rode for Somerset Rebels and Sheffield Tigers in the British leagues.
+He won another fours championship in 2019, this time as part of the Somerset team that won the SGB Championship Fours, which was held on 23 June 2019, at the East of England Arena.

 Family

 His brother Brady Kurtz is also a leading speedway rider.